LXNavigation/runner/README.md

 `path` mandatory path to application to execute or a system command.
 Path can be either relative or absolute.

-`args` mandatory array of strings to be passed to the command defined in path.
-Can be empty when no arguments are needed
+`args` Optional array of strings to be passed to the command defined in path.

 `mode` Optional mode to run application in.
 There are 5 possible values: